Hymans/advizr/README.md

 # advizr
-A demonstration of the Guided Outcomes and Club Vita APIs using a conversational UX
+A demonstration of the Guided Outcomes and Club Vita APIs using a conversational UX.